thiensean/DeepLearningCV/README.md

 ## Ongoing Project

 Next step in the research and development work will be to improve this model and to use Mask R-CNN to include image segmentation.

+Task: Mask R-CNN by expanding on the current Functional API model architecture.

 ## Sources: